 In conjunction with the October 2022 offering, the Company filed a prospectus supplement suspending the ATM program.
-The Company will not make any sales of its common stock pursuant to the Equity Distribution Agreement unless and until a new prospectus supplement is filed with the SEC; however, the Equity Distribution Agreement remains in full force and effect.
+The Company will not make any sales of its common stock pursuant to the Equity Distribution Agreement unless and until a new registration statement of Form S-3 and a new prospectus supplement are filed with the SEC; however, the Equity Distribution Agreement remains in effect.